mihaicaragheorghe/qucksilver/README.md

-# qucksilver
+# Qucksilver

-A key-value caching database
+Work in progress